Providing loving care to young children helps them to be mentally healthy.

 Why is attachment important?

 Secure attachment is important.
-It helps your child to trust that you will be there for him.
-When your child knows that he can return to you for comfort and safety, he can feel confident to explore his world and play.
+It helps your child to trust that you will be there for them.
+When your child knows that they can return to you for comfort and safety, they can feel confident to explore their world and play.
 A secure attachment relationship and your support will also help your child learn to cope with change and stress.

 Secure attachment relationships help children to increase their self-confidence, self-esteem, and self-efficacy.
 Attachment relationships teach children how to act in relationships and build resiliency skills.
 Attachment also influences the development of children’s brains.